 Josh Burns is Labor’s Federal Member for Macnamara in the inner south-eastern and bayside suburbs of Melbourne.

-Born and raised in Caulfield, Josh has lived locally his entire life.
-As the grandson of migrants who left Europe and settled in Melbourne in search of a safe place to raise their families, Josh knows the importance of upholding a multicultural and multifaith Australia – and the profound role education can play in changing lives.
+Josh’s values are grounded in the experience of his family.
+As the grandson of migrants who left Europe and settled in Melbourne in search of a safe place to raise their families, he knows the importance of upholding a multicultural and multifaith Australia – and the profound role education can play in changing lives.

-Before representing our community in Parliament, Josh previously worked as a teacher’s aide and a factory hand, and served as an adviser in state and federal governments, including to the Premier of Victoria.
+Before representing his community in the Australian Parliament, he previously worked as a teacher’s aide and a factory hand, and served as an adviser in state and federal governments, including to the Premier of Victoria.

 The electorate of Macnamara has existed since Federation in 1901, although it was called Melbourne Ports until 2019.
 It takes in South Melbourne, Albert Park, Middle Park, Southbank, St Kilda, Ripponlea, Balaclava, Elwood and Caulfield, and parts of Glen Huntly, South Yarra and Elsternwick.